Research interests + projects

-My research interest is in the area of organic waste-to-resource recovery and recycling.
-At present, the research projects may be divided into two major sub-areas: biomass feedstock engineering, and bioconversion processes and systems.
+My research interest is in the area of resource recovery from different types of waste biomass, focusing on two major sub-areas: 1) Biomass feedstock engineering, and 2) Bioconversion processes and systems.

 Biomass feedstock engineering

 Research activities include the preprocessing and pretreatment of under-utilized lignocellulosic waste biomass that includes forest residues, crop residues, and urban wood waste to produce high quality solid biofuel (fuel pellets) for heat and power generation, as well as the storage, handling, and transport of the biomass in both densified and non-densified forms.
 These constitute the main components of the supply chain logistics, which bridges the gap between biomass harvesting and bioenergy production in different types of biomass conversion facilities.
 The overall strategy associated with the research is to provide the bioenergy industry with a reliable and cost-effective supply of high-quality solid biofuel.
 Current projects aim at improving the physicochemical and fuel properties of waste biomass to meet the international standards for fuel pellet quality, and developing best practices to minimize the degradation of biomass during storage and handling.

 Bioconversion processes and systems